-MedTechLabs has a well-established framework for conducting tenure-track recruitments but also for projects calls in competition.
-Strategic recruitments with career paths at KTH or Karolinska Institutet have been conducted to reinforce the research programme Spectral CT-imaging and Endovascular Techniques.
-The fellowship programme may be expanded with mobility programmes in order to attract internationally renowned researchers to conduct their research at MedTechLabs, hosted by either KTH or Karolinska Institutet.
+MedTechLabs has a well-established framework for conducting tenure-track recruitments but also for competitive project calls.
+The MedTechLabs Fellowship programme involves an initiative to recruit young researchers to KTH and Karolinska Institutet, as assistant lecturers.
+Three strategic recruitments with career paths at KTH or Karolinska Institutet have been made to strengthen the research programme Spectral CT imaging and Endovascular techniques.
+The fellowship programme may be expanded with mobility programmes to attract internationally renowned researchers to conduct their research at MedTechLabs, hosted by either KTH or Karolinska Institutet.

 Calls for proposals

 MedTechLabs makes annual calls for research funding for programmes within the centre.
 The next call is expected to be published in April 2024.

 When announcing a new research programme, the board appoints an assessment group consisting of national and international experts.
 The evaluation group proposes a ranking of the applications.
 The board then decides on the research programme.

 To stay updated on the call for proposals, you can subscribe to our newsletter.

 The board deals with applications for affiliation to MedTechLabs.

 All participants in research programmes funded by MedTechLabs can be affiliated to the centre.
 Researchers who do not participate in such research programmes can also be granted affiliation to MedTechLabs.

 A prerequisite for ensuring clinical relevance in the projects within MedTechLabs is that patients and healthy people participate in clinical studies.